 This education also meant staff are empowered and their self-esteem and confidence in their job improved.
 They find that they can put into practice what they have learned in their everyday work and personal lives.
 Their communication with residents is enhanced and they experience immediate positive results from the residents.
 Witnessing these outcomes are so rewarding, and is at the core of why our staff love to work with people who have dementia.
 They want to make a difference in a person’s life.
 They witness firsthand the immense reward when they see their residents improve – rehabilitation in action also known as rementia.

 Adriel House and Rest Home is now attracting staff that really care.
 Once you have staff that understand and practice the Spark of Life Philosophy, they feel a sense of achievement and a heightened job satisfaction which both facilitate a happier working environment.
 Staff now tell me: “I look forward to coming to work”.
 That is always wonderful and encouraging for an owner to hear especially when the comments are not related to wages or money but to the good feeling the staff have.

 In April 2014, Adriel received its first Continuous Improvement (a New Zealand standard that represents exceptional outcomes) by independent Auditors for using the Spark of Life Philosophy and being able to evidence a reduction in challenging behaviours and depression.

 In April 2017, when re-audited we received a second Continuous Improvement for the continued use of the Spark of Life Philosophy and the positive impact it had on the lives of residents living at Adriel.
 When the Auditors interviewed the staff they stated they focus on “Bringing the light back into the residents’ eyes through meaningful and compassionate interactions and activities.

-All of the above is the reason that I wholeheartedly recommend the Spark of Life Philosophy and Whole System.
+All of the above is the reason that I wholeheartedly recommend the Spark of Life Philosophy and Model of Care.